hanhanwu/Hanhan_Applied_DataScience/README.md

     * We can calculate the average evaluation score and the score variance to compare model performance
     * In sklearn, we can just use [cross_val_score][23], which allows us either to use integer as stratified kfold cv folds, or [cross validation instances][24]
 ### Evaluation Methods
+* There is a suggestion for model evaluation, which is, choose and train models on the same dataset and averaging the evaluation results.
+The idea here is, "combined models increase prediction accuracy"
 * "Probability" means predict continuous values (such as probability, or regression results), "Response" means predict specific classes
 * [sklearn classification evaluation metrics][19]
 * [sklearn regression evaluation metrics][20]